Satellite Related Software.

 based, reading the input parameters from a formatted file.
 A

-comprehensive magnitudes file is packaged with it.
+not-very comprehensive magnitudes file is packaged with it.

 Ted Molczan's IDSat assists in the identification of observed satellites, by computing and tabulating close appulses of known satellites relative to the observed time and position.
 IDSat also lists the direction of travel, angular velocity and estimated prediction accuracy.
 Subject to the availability of data, it can also estimate the predicted visual magnitude.